Simpson's Rule Calculator

 How to Calculate Simpson's Rule?

-Let's see examples of the Simpson rule where we take both the rules and evaluate them so that you know how the simpson's 1/3 rule calculator solves such questions easily.
+Let's see examples of the simpson rule where we would use both the rules solve a problem to understand how the simpson's 1/3 rule calculator solves such questions.

 Example of Simpson’s Rule:

-An example of simpson’s rule is given below so that you may know how the simpson’s rule calculator solves such problems easily.
+An example of simpson’s rule is given below so that you may know how the simpson’s rule calculator works.

 Example: Find the following integral using simpson’s rule with n = 4.